Best 5 days in Oahu itinerary: Covers whole island!

 - Hiking poles or sticks – If you plan to do hikes like Koko Head for balance and support.

 - Bug bracelets – For rainforest hikes.
-I get bitten by bugs a lot but my husband does not!
+I tend to get bitten by bugs a lot, but my husband does not!

 Summary of 5 days in Oahu itinerary: